Push sum with transmission failures: The push-sum algorithm

 The behavior of the algorithm strongly depends on the connection graph and on the way we pick the edges at every step.
-It is known to almost surely (a.s.) work well in a quite general setting even with multiple simultaneous communications \cite{benezit2010weighted}, meaning that the rescaled measurements approach the average value at every node:
+It is known to almost surely (a.s.) work well in a quite general setting even with multiple simultaneous communications \cite{benezit2010weighted}, meaning that the rescaled values approach the average of the initial measurements at every node:

-We analyze the effect of transmission errors: some messages sent might not reach their destination, without the sender being aware of the failure, resulting in a loss of information.
-Formally, at every time step with probability $p$ we use the update rule \eqref{eq:pushsum_werror} below instead of the usual \eqref{eq:pushsum_noerror}, which now corresponds to node $i$ sending a message without node $j$ receiving it.
+In this paper we analyze the effect of transmission errors: some messages sent might not reach their destination, without the sender being aware of the failure.
+The emitter would still update as if the transmission had been successful, while the intended receiver would not, resulting in a loss of information.

+\begin{definition} The \emph{push-sum algorithm with transmission failures}.
+The same initial setup is used as in Definition~\ref{def:pushsum_noerror}: given are a graph $G$, a distribution $\pi$ on the edges, the initialization of the variables $x_i(0),w_i(0)$.
+Additionally, for every edge $e$ a transmission failure probability $p_e$ is given.
+Edges $e=(i,j)$ are chosen the same way according to $\pi$ at every step.
+However, this time a randomized update is performed:

+where $\chi_e(s)$ are a collection of independent random variables taking a value $1$ with probability $1-p_e$ (successful transmission) and $0$ else (failed transmission). \end{definition}

-In the sequel we will study the asymptotic behavior of this system for a special case.
-From now on, we assume the connection graph is complete and edge selection is uniform.
-We will show that the ratios converge even though weights and values go to 0, and then analyze the error between the limiting ratio and the true average.
+In the sequel we will study the asymptotic behavior of this system.
+We will show that the rescaled values $x_i(t)/w_i(t)$ converge even though weights and values go to 0, and then analyze the error between the limit and the true average.
 We propose general tools for treating this process with transmission errors.
 We exploit them in the simple case of two agents to get explicit error bounds.